State of Uttar Pradesh v. Raj Narain

 The State of Uttar Pradesh v.
-Raj Narain (1975 AIR 865, 1975 SCR (3) 333) was a 1975 case heard by the Allahabad High Court that found the Prime Minister of India Indira Gandhi guilty of electoral malpractices.
-The ruling on the case that had been filed by the defeated opposition candidate, Raj Narain, Justice Jagmohanlal Sinha invalidated Gandhi's win and barred her from holding elected office for six years.
-The decision caused a political crisis in India that led to the imposition of a state of emergency by Gandhi's government from 1975 to 1977.
+Raj Narain (1975 AIR 865, 1975 SCR (3) 333) was an election case heard by the Allahabad High Court in 1975 that found the Prime Minister of India Indira Gandhi guilty of electoral malpractices.
+The election petition was filed by Raj Narain, a candidate from the Rae Bareli constituency, who alleged misuse of public finances by a political party for the re-election of the Prime Minister of India.
+In a landmark verdict, Justice Jagmohanlal Sinha of the court held Indira Gandhi guilty under Section 123(7) of the Representation of the People Act, 1951, for obtaining assistance from gazetted officers in furtherance of her election prospects.
+The court declared Gandhi's election "null and void" and disqualified her from holding any elected office for six years from the date of the judgment.
+The decision led to an ensuing legal battle and political crisis leading to the imposition of a state of emergency by Gandhi in 1975.

 Facts

-Raj Narain had contested the 1971 Indian general election against Indira Gandhi, who represented the constituency of Rae Bareilly in the Lok Sabha, the lower house of the Indian Parliament.
+Raj Narain had contested the 1971 Indian general election against Indira Gandhi, who represented the constituency of Rae Bareli in the Lok Sabha, the lower house of the Indian Parliament.
 Gandhi was re-elected from Rae Bareilly by a two-to-one margin of the popular vote, and her Indian National Congress (R) party won a sweeping majority in the Indian Parliament.
-Narain filed a petition to appeal the verdict, alleging that Indira Gandhi used bribery, government machinery and resources to gain an unfair advantage in contesting the election.
-Narain specifically charged Gandhi of using government employees as election agents and of organising campaign activities in the constituency while still on the payroll of the government.
+Narain filed a petition to appeal the verdict, alleging that Indira Gandhi had used bribery, government machinery and resources to gain an unfair advantage in contesting the election.
+Narain specifically accused Gandhi of using government employees as election agents and of organising campaign activities in the constituency while still on the payroll of the government.

-Gandhi was represented by Nanabhoy Palkhivala, Raj Narayan by Shanti Bhushan.
-After she imposed a state of emergency on 26 June-1975, Palkhivala resigned as her lawyer to protest against the decision.
-When the Janata Party came to power in 1977, Palkhiwala was appointed Ambassador to US.
-Shanti Bhushan became a minister in the Janata Party government.
+Gandhi was represented by Nanabhoy Palkhivala and Raj Narain by Shanti Bhushan.